-How is what we saw in the video the related to what we discussed earlier in this lesson?
+How is what we saw in the video related to what we discussed earlier in this lesson during the warm up?

-After giving the groups some time to talk, bring the whole group back together for a shareout and discussion of ideas.
+After giving the groups some time to talk, bring the whole group back together for a shareout and discussion of ideas

-In this culminating discussion, the goal is to help students make connections between the video and what they did in estimating the cost of water bills using bottled water costs in the warm up activities earlier in the lesson.
+In this culminating discussion, the goal is to help students make connections between the video segment and what they discussed during the warm up activities earlier in the lesson about what they knew about surfing.